-You can go to any of 20 international programs we offer.
-We have short term study abroad programs offered for the spring and summer of 2018.
+You can go to multiple international programs we offer.
+We have short term study abroad programs offered for the spring and summer.
 Locations include Europe, Asia, Africa, and South America.

 Our study abroad programs offer a range of courses that may fit into your general requirements, major, or satisfy elective requirements.
 For a complete list of courses offered on your campus, go to the members page.
 Find your institution and click on the “programs offered at your institution” link for a spreadsheet listing courses and programs you can choose from at your school.
 Course information is also available on each country program web page.
 A brief description of the course and the syllabus are included under the academics section.
 Please be aware that the name of the course may be different at your institution.
 Contact TnCIS if you have any questions.

 Any student in good standing (this includes academic and disciplinary matters) and registered at a member institution is eligible to study on a TnCIS program.
-All applicants must be at least 18 years of age and have a minimum GPA of 2.0.
+All applicants must be at least 18 years of age and have a minimum GPA of 2.0 indicated on an official transcript.
 Students must have also completed a minimum of 12 college level credit hours (not including developmental credit hours) by the start of their study abroad program.